traumverloren/haute-codeture/haute-codeture.md

 ^ It intentionally blurred the line between artist and viewer

-^ The viewer is invited to choose a drawing tool (color, charcoal, or pencil) and place it in a special holder.
+^ The viewer is invited to choose a drawing tool (marker, pen, or pencil) and place it in a holder.

-^ When put into motion, the turning wheels would activate the chosen drawing tool, moving it along a piece of paper.
+^ When put into motion, it moves it along a piece of paper.

 ^ The result would be a work of art in itself.

-^ No longer just watching a process, the viewer, by choosing an artistic instrument, plays a role in the creation of an entirely new work of art.
+^ No longer just watching a process, the viewer, by choosing the drawing tool, plays a role in the creation of an entirely new work of art.

 ---